casoon/dragonfly-docs/docs/guide/flexbox-system.md

 ---
-title: Flexbox System
+title: Flexbox system
 category: Guide
 ---

-# Flexbox System
+# Flexbox system

 The Casoon UI Library provides a comprehensive flexbox layout system that makes it easy to create flexible and responsive layouts.
 This guide explains how to use the flexbox utilities, components, and best practices for building layouts with the library.